 Cuillin Ridge Traverse – What to expect

-As your planned traverse approaches your instructor will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
+As your planned traverse approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
 At which time you can agree to a suitable time to meet on the morning of your booking and inform them of any kit requirements you might have.

 If conditions align, we will take a speedboat from Elgol across the sea to get to Loch Coruisk.
 This is a spectacular way to begin a Cuillin Ridge Traverse and has a real expedition feel to it.
 The boat drops us off near the Coruisk Memorial Hut, from here a steady 2-hour walk will get us to the top of Gars-bheinn.